captr1g/TugZone/README.md

+TugZone is a gamified token launchpad where two tokens battle for liquidity in time-based "Wars."
+Users pick a side, buy tokens, and the one with the highest sales wins.
+No selling during the war — only strategy, hype, and pure token warfare.
+After the war, the winning token hits the DEX.

+Launch your token.
+Join the fight.
+Two tokens.
+One winner.
+Welcome to TugZone.
 # TugZone - Modern Web Application

 TugZone is a full-stack web application built with Next.js, featuring a modern UI and robust backend integration.